Buffalo Bill Center of the West

-Beautiful mural completed in 1951 depicts scenes of the early history of the LDS church.
+Beautiful mural completed in 1951, depicts scenes of the early history of The Church of Jesus Christ of Latter-Day Saints.
 Newly renovated museum shares the hardships the Mormon pioneers experienced settling the Big Horn Basin.
-May 14 – September 28: Mon-Sat, 9am-7pm, Sun 3-7pm Free admission.
+May 13 – September 27: Mon-Sat, 9am-7pm, Sun 3-7pm Free admission.

 Cody - In Town | (307) 587-3290 | Visit Official WebsiteView Details